We accept Apple Pay Google Pay Quick and secure payment options.

 • Develop policies that encourage communities to embrace a green neighborhood.

-This executive report recognizes several limitations that have made the fight against climate change unproductive and threaten current and future endeavors to arrest the crisis.
-For example, stakeholders need to note that these limitations may undermine the implementation of the recommendations in this report.
+This executive report recognizes several limitations that have made a real fight against climate change unproductive and threaten current and future endeavors to arrest the crisis.
+For example, stakeholders need to note that these limitations may undermine a particular implementation of provided recommendations in this report.
 One limitation is a lack of goodwill among key stakeholders.
 The four leading industrial powers, namely the United States, China, India, and Brazil, contribute to significant global atmospheric temperature increases.
 Traditionally, these countries have refused to agree on how to cut back on industries primarily because they are the main drivers of their economies.
 Another limitation is the mis-prioritization of financing, where much focus is on theoretical interventions, such as agreements and seminars, at the expense of practical solutions like building infrastructures for transforming waste into usable products.
-While stakeholders agree on the essence of the 3R (reuse, reduce, and recycle) framework, there is little practical implementation at the community level.
+While stakeholders agree on an actual essence of the 3R (reuse, reduce, and recycle) framework, there is little practical implementation at the community level.

-The implementation plan for the recommendations above recognizes government agencies as the most suitable implementers because official bodies are the key stakeholders who finance climate change initiatives.
-The business plan considers that, to shift the climate change fight from mere discourse to practical evidence, stakeholders must prioritize the following:
+A particular implementation plan for recommendations provided above recognizes government agencies as the most suitable implementers because official bodies are key stakeholders who finance climate change initiatives.
+A proposed business plan considers that, to shift a current climate change fight from mere discourse to practical evidence, stakeholders must prioritize the following:

 • A budget of at least $50 million annually at the country level;